Frequently Purchased Together

 One Breath Windbags – Bernoulli Bags

-How many breaths do you think it takes to inflate an 8-foot (2-meter) Windbag?
+How many breaths do you think it takes to inflate an 8-foot (2-meter) windbag?
 70 breaths, maybe?
 Why even try?

 How Does It Work?